 Russia Travel Video

 June to August is by far the best time to visit Moscow as it is the summer time with a comfortable temperature of 23 - 30 °C. I was there in November and it was rainy the entire time I was there.
 I gotta see the northern lights in the arctic circle though, which is nice.

 Moscow is very accessible via Metros.
 The metros are pretty easy to navigate too as all the airports are connected via the brown line where you can switch to any colored lines from there.
 It is extremely cheap too with one ticket costing around 50 RUB for a single trip.

 Before arriving I would suggest you download an offline map from here: Download Moscow Metro maps.

-Moscow - Boxtel Hostel - 11 USD/Night (Very well located near the Red Square, and you get the capsule to yourself!)
+Budget - Boxtel Hostel - 11 USD/Night (Dorm) - Very well located near the Red Square, and you get the capsule to yourself!

 This place is moderately priced with transportation, food and accommodation average around 35 - 55 USD per day per person.
 Not that cheap but not too expensive.

 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.